pydantic/pydantic/docs/usage/models.md

 ## Dynamic model creation

 There are some occasions where the shape of a model is not known until runtime.
-For this *pydantic* provides the `create_model` method to allow models to be created on the fly.
+For this Pydantic provides the `create_model` method to allow models to be created on the fly.

 ```py